GL120 - Linux Fundamentals

 Lab Tasks

-1. Introduction to ssh and scp
+1. Introduction to ssh and secure file transfer

 2. SSH Key-based User Authentication